Modern Invoice Matching: How AI Transforms a Critical Finance Workflow

 What kind of time and cost savings can we realistically expect from automating invoice matching?

-Organizations that fully automate invoice processing cut cycle time from roughly 17 days to about 3 days, an 82% improvement according to Ardent Partners.
-That speed can translate into meaningful savings on staffing, fewer late-payment fees, and faster month-end closes.
+Organizations that fully automate invoice processing cut cycle time from roughly 17 days to about 3 days, an 82% improvement (Bottomline, 2024).
+That speed can translate into meaningful savings in staffing costs, fewer late-payment fees, and faster month-end closes.

 What happens if the AI makes a mistake or misses something?